|

 - "how to": (38 file(s) found)

-regulations.
+search of the regulations.
 See No. 6 below for how to merge.
-The order of the
+The

-terms used is not critical, the final result is the same.
+order of the terms used is not critical, the final result is the

 *Note: The eCFR permits a three term boolean search,